neptunelabs/fsi-showcase-samples/samples/pdp-2/README.md

 By clicking on the color variant thumbnail on the right, you can switch between the different color variants.

-This is achived by the function **changeImage** which is called onClick of the thumbnail:
+This is achieved by the function **changeImage** which is called onClick of the thumbnail:

 ```html
 <div class="col-4 h-100 d-inline-block">